jLantxa/backup/README.md

 - [x] `ls` command to list paths in a snapshot.
 - [x] `ssh` authentication with public key for the `sftp` backend.

 After that, the plan is to expand the functionality with new options, features, optimizations, and ergonomics.
-Choosing a name for the tool is also something that should happen at some time –I hope–.

-### 3. *`Smooth mapache`*
+### 3. `Smooth mapache`

 The goal of this milestone is to add convenience and quality of like feature.
 Things that are not strictly necessary but make mapache nicer to use.
 The real goal is to work towards a stable repository format that allows me to add features in the future without making previous versions incompatible.
 This includes:

 - [x] `amend` command to remove files from existing snapshots and modify metadata.
-- [x] `diff` command to show differences between snapshots
+- [x] `diff` command to show differences between snapshots.
 - [x] `verify` command to verify the integrity of the data stored in the repository.
+- [x] `stats` command to display stats about the repository and its contents.
 - [ ] Key managment.

-### Other planned features

-This is a non-exhaustive list of features that I want to add:

-- [ ] FUSE mount (I don't even know how this works).
+- [ ] FUSE mount.

 ## Getting started